spacey-cadet/webcamapi/README.md

     ]
 }````

-Babel use preset-react to transpile react to native Javascript Babel use preset-env to ensure transpliled code is compatible with the environents you want such as Node.js versions and  Browers
+Babel use preset-react to transpile react to native Javascript<br>
+Babel use preset-env to ensure transpliled code is compatible with the environents you want such as Node.js versions and  browers

 ### Eslint
 Use a .eslintrc file to configure eslint.